Seiko SKX009 - The divers watch well known for its Pepsi look

 Looking after the rubber strap of Seiko watches

-The rubber strap can feel a little stiff when new but it will quickly soften over time.
+The rubber strap can feel a little stiff when new but it will soften over time.

 Always give the watch a quick rinse in fresh water after swimming in salt water or a chlorinated pool.
-A gentle clean of the band with a mild detergent and a soft brush such as a toothbrush will also help extend the life of the strap.
+Gentle cleaning of the band with a mild detergent and a soft brush such as a toothbrush will help extend the life of the strap.

 A very light application of a rubber protector such as a silicone lubricant will keep the rubber pliable.
 You can buy the correct grade of silicone from a Dive Shop.
-It's important to use a food grade silicone which is sold in small quantities.
+It's important to use a food-grade silicone that is sold in small quantities.
 A small amount goes a long way.
-Apply the silicone to the rubber and rub in with your fingertips.
-Don't apply silicone to a dirty band as this will trap any dirt particles in the silicone seal.
+Apply the silicone to the rubber and rub it with your fingertips.
+Don't apply silicone to a dirty band as this traps any dirt particles in the silicone seal.

 The softer and dryer the rubber band, the longer it will last.

-To prevent the case or bracelet becoming discolored, be careful not to expose the watch to strong detergents, solvents, adhesives, mercury, paints or cosmetic spray.
+To prevent the case or bracelet from becoming discolored, don't expose the watch to strong detergents, solvents, adhesives, mercury, paints, or cosmetic spray.

 Personalize the strap to match your style!